jcavar/oc-code-style/README.md

 Create xib files always if you don't have reason for not creating.
 Xib files are simple to edit and more readable than code you write.
 ####Tags
+Don't use tags in xib files because when tags are used in code someone else can't know what that tag is used for.
+Other problem is that someone can give same tag to other view as you do for your view.
 ##Naming

 ###Properties